vemuribv/cse-dl-final-project/README.md

   <img src="Final/PCA-km.png" width="45%" />
 </p>

-The autoencoder framework improved steadily with more iterations, but at a certain point started to compress toward a point.
+The autoencoder framework improved steadily with more iterations, but only up to a point.
 I found the sweet spot in this case to be 150 epochs with a learning rate of 0.001.
 A sampling of other runs is shown in the table below and the corresponding loss graphs and visualizations are below as well.

 | lr  |  n_epochs | final loss |
 |-------|---------|-----|